-Of all the fraud prevention tips, this one’s become really easy to implement.
+Of all the fraud prevention tips, this one’s become easy to implement.
 Online banking makes it quick and painless to check account activity whenever they like.
-It’s worth doing, to make sure that paper-based statements haven’t been manipulated.
+It’s an exercise that is always worth doing.
+It is a double check to make sure that paper-based statements haven’t been manipulated.

 The key items to look for are: missing or out-of-order cheques, unknown payment recipients and payments made to unrecognised businesses or personal accounts.

 Simply letting staff know that you’re reviewing account activity can help prevent fraud.

 Make sure you audit high-risk areas often, areas such as cash, cash refunds, product returns, inventory management and accounting and bookkeeping functions.

 Employees should be told that audits will take place on a regular basis but they shouldn’t know what the schedule for those.

 By making the audits random, you are more likely to dig out fraud.

 If you suspect fraud in your company, you can contact the Garda fraud division. https://www.garda.ie/en/crime/fraud/